 window safety brochure,

-kids' activity book, and share them with everyone in your household so they are aware of their role in window safety.
+checklist and kids' activity book, and share them with everyone in your household so they are aware of their role in window safety.
 Our hope is that these lessons will last a lifetime.

 A Window Could be Your Lifeline in an Emergency